bitnami/charts/bitnami/prestashop/README.md

 To enable SSL on all pages, follow these steps:

 - Browse to the administration panel and log in.
-- Click ���Shop Parameters��� in the left navigation panel.
+- Click "Shop Parameters" in the left navigation panel.
-- Set the option ���Enable SSL��� to ���Yes���.
+- Set the option "Enable SSL" to "Yes".
-- Click the ���Save��� button.
+- Click the "Save" button.
-- Set the (now enabled) option ���Enable SSL on all pages��� to ���Yes���.
+- Set the (now enabled) option "Enable SSL on all pages" to "Yes".
-- Click the ���Save��� button.
+- Click the "Save" button.

 ## Troubleshooting

-Find more information about how to deal with common errors related to Bitnami���s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).
+Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading